-This information describes what you can expect during your same day lymphatic mapping, localization, and surgery at Memorial Sloan Kettering’s Josie Robertson Surgery Center (JRSC).
+This information describes what you can expect during your same-day lymphatic mapping, localization, and surgery at Memorial Sloan Kettering’s (MSK’s) Josie Robertson Surgery Center (JRSC).
 Read this before your surgery and refer to it on the day of your surgery so that you know what to do and what to expect.
 Remember to also review the educational resources your nurse gave you.

-The JRSC is a state of the art ambulatory surgery center.
+The JRSC is a state-of-the-art ambulatory surgery center.
 Your care there will be based on your surgery and designed specifically for you.
-We will talk with you and your caregiver so that you’ll both know what to expect at every step.
-You and your caregiver will play an active role during your time at the JRSC and at home.
+We’ll talk with you so you’ll know what to expect at every step.

 Before Your Surgery

-- While you’re at the JRSC, you will have a tablet available for your use.
-There are things you may need to do before your surgery to use some functions of the tablet and other services available at the JRSC.
+While you’re at the JRSC, you’ll have a tablet available for your use.
+You may need to do a few things before your surgery to use some of the tablet’s functions and other services available at the JRSC.

 The Day of Your Surgery